Skip to content

 Note: These limits are designed for reconnection scenarios (network blips, deploys).
 For long disconnections (30+ minutes), you may miss events.
 Use webhooks if you need guaranteed delivery over longer periods.

-Warp streams are billed based on compute units:
+Warp streams are billed based on credits:

-Connection time~48 CU/minute
+Connection time~48 Credits/min

 Connection time is billed regardless of event volume to account for the persistent connection resources.